sebosfato/UPS-LIVE-RATES-WOOCOMMERCE-PLUGIN/README.md

 If you have some working code that you can share please do it! would certainly help many people!

 Thanks and welcome

+At this point of development:

+The plugin is able to add a shiping method in the list for woocommerce but is not yet showing up in the cart page.

+Problem seem to be it misses passing the info of the packet for geting the rate or something...

+the rate worked on the php without the plugin with the file you see as back.php